Get these printable wrapping paper sheets and get coloring! Two sizes of coloring page to print; perfect for stocking stuffers.

 Then my mom brought me an adult coloring book of intricate Nordic designs.
 That was it!
 Coloring was the perfect distraction.
 It was focus without thinking.
 For the next five days until the babies were born, I spent most of my time with those coloring pages.
 They held my attention and allowed me to relax.
 I was hooked!

 I’ve been using coloring as a stress-reliever ever since.
 And trust me.
 With twin babies, you need a good stress-reliever!

 For Christmas this year I’ve designed some fun holiday wrapping sheets that you can print at home and use as coloring pages.
 They are perfect for wrapping small gifts or stocking stuffers.
-You can also click here and select “free pages” to download your own free Prismacolor coloring pages!
+You can also get your own free coloring pages by selecting “free pages” to download your own free Prismacolor coloring pages!

 I’ve created three different coloring pages—a large-scale design with trees and a deer (that can also be a fun as a coloring page for kids) as well as a more intricate design full of trees and a stripe-style pattern.